tomaskraus/simple-string-pattern/README.md

 In the code example above, there are SSPs within those `//=>` comments.

-As you see, the SSP really is a string that may contain spaces and some escaped characters, optionally double-quoted, possibly surrounded by three dots ("...") on either side.
+As you can see, the SSP really is a string that may contain spaces and some escaped characters, optionally double-quoted, possibly surrounded by three dots ("...") on either side.

+#### Solid Background

-> Some effort has been made to make the **SSP** to be well defined, hence it has its own [SSP Grammar](#ssp-grammar).
+From the very beginning, **SSP** format aims to be well defined, hence it has its own [SSP Grammar](#ssp-grammar).

 ## Basic SSP Examples

-- `abc`: Does match the string 'abc' only.
+- `abc`: Does match the string '`abc`' only.
-- `" abc"`: Does match the string ' abc' only.
+- `" abc"`: Does match the string '` abc`' only.
 Double quotes ensure that leading and trailing spaces are significant.
 Those outer double quotes are not part of the search.
-- `"" abc""`: Does match the string '" abc"' only.
+- `"" abc""`: Does match the string '`" abc"`' only.
-- `abc ...`: Does match any string that starts with 'abc'.
+- `abc ...`: Does match any string that starts with '`abc`'.
-- `... abc`: Does match any string that ends with 'abc'.
+- `... abc`: Does match any string that ends with '`abc`'.
-- `... abc ...`: Does match any string that contains at least one 'abc'.
+- `... abc ...`: Does match any string that contains at least one '`abc`'.
-- `... " a"b"c" ...`: Does match any string that contains at least one ' a"b"c'.
+- `... " a"b"c" ...`: Does match any string that contains at least one '` a"b"c`'.
 - `... \n ...`: Does match any string that contains at least one newline character (i.e. expect the output to be multi-line one).
-- `... \\ ...`: Does match any string that contains at least one backslash character.
+- `... \\ ...`: Does match any string that contains at least one backslash character (`\`).
+In SSP, some special characters use escape sequence, so does the backslash character itself.

 ## The Great Escape